AnYpku/usercode/WGammaAnalysis/README.txt

 2.1) with class Selection (in Selection directory)
-     Preliminary Selection (can be skipped with anPars.noPreSelection=1) Extra Selection (can be skipped with anPars.noExtraSelection) 2.2) with class TTemplatesRandCone (in DDBkgTemplateMethod directory) Data Driven Background Estimation (jets to gamma only) (can be skipped with anPars.noDDBkgComputation) 2.3) with class PrepareYields
+     Preliminary Selection (can be skipped with anPars.noPreSelection=1) Extra Selection (can be skipped with anPars.noExtraSelection) 2.2) with class TTemplates (in DDBkgTemplateMethod directory) Data Driven Background Estimation (jets to gamma only) (can be skipped with anPars.noDDBkgComputation) 2.3) with class PrepareYields
      Prepare Yields (anPars.noPrepareYields)